 An inspection of the engines can be made after the competition is finished; if the engines are not in accordance with those stated in the official documentation the competitor will be disqualified.

 500.06 - RACE NUMBERS

-The competition number may be painted or fixed as follows :
+The competition number may be painted or a decal.